lxmn3kmr/ProdManCourses/ProdMgr/CompetitiveMarketAnalysis.md

 **Criteria to understand competitors**
 Now, a large part of what makes you successful as a product manager is your ability to keep tabs on your competitors and make sure that you are ahead of the curve and know what exactly they're going to do.
-Product Core - How good is competitors product team?
+_Product Core_ - How good is competitors product team?
 Great Product engineers?
-Size of the user base - if large user base, then they dominate. large company better product.
+_Size of the user base -_ if large user base, then they dominate. large company better product.
 Eg: Spotify soundcloud (30 mil users) with Apple music (1 billion apple users. if they convert 1% of users it is a big mrkt).
-Design - Competitors ability to make great design.
+_Design _- Competitors ability to make great design.
 Aesthetics, usability easy to use.
 Eg: apple did for watch market.
-Brand - strong brand huge competitor advantage, customer loyalty, higher pricing, they get better benefit of doubt for new users/products/initiatives.
+_Brand_ - strong brand huge competitor advantage, customer loyalty, higher pricing, they get better benefit of doubt for new users/products/initiatives.
 Relative positioning of competitor brand vs your brand.
-Speed - How quickly can they build/ship it. as company gets larger they get slowed down - communication /stakeholders/bureaucracies vs startup.
+_Speed_ - How quickly can they build/ship it. as company gets larger they get slowed down - communication /stakeholders/bureaucracies vs startup.

 **Where to get this info and Monitor Competition?**
+Funding - more money - hire people for product team, marketing, growth etc. VC's.
+Crunchbase Acquisitions -
+New features/Product launches - mention.com keyword alerts in google notifications.
+**Feature Table**
+Direct Competitors (x axis) vs Features (Price, reliability, a Feature, an ability to do something, put what you think is important for your customer group).